-Key words from one of the MLive news reports:
+Key words from one of the MLive news reports about Nguyen’s death:

 She had been standing there taking pictures of herself when she fell off the edge

 Let’s rewind about 40 years or so to 1981 – when my mother, grandmother, 12-year-old brother and 9-year-old me visited this place.
-Things were different back then – there weren’t as many caution signs, as many fenced off areas, and as much concern for erosion, as evidenced by this photo (take note of how uncomfortable I look in it):
+Things were different back then – there weren’t as many caution signs, not as many fenced off areas, and not as much concern for erosion, as evidenced by this photo (take note of how uncomfortable I look in it, I’m on the left):

 Back to the subject of deaths at Pictured Rocks – Nguyen and Rotondi weren’t the first people to die from falls there.
 The first person was 43-year-old Juanita Richardson of McBain, MI – who died there in 2006 while on a “second honeymoon” with her husband Thomas.
 He was convicted of killing her in 2008 and was sentenced to life in prison.
 And to this day I’m still haunted by conversations I overheard in a bar by people who might have witnessed the events leading up to this death.